-Teams should refer to the 2023 Competition Schedule (available on the IMLAM website) for a complete summary of the relevant dates.
-These dates are subject to change, and teams must check the website and/or twitter feed regularly for updates.
+Teams should refer to the 2024 Competition Schedule for a complete summary of the relevant dates.
+These dates are subject to change, and teams must check the website and/or official social media accounts regularly for updates.

 5. Oral Hearings